What is Polyester Sewing Thread

 Polyester is a kind of polymer fiber made by spinning, mostly referring to the fiber produced from ethylene phthalate as raw material, referred to as “PET” fiber.

-Sewing thread is the thread required for knitted clothing products.
-Sewing thread can be divided into three categories according to raw materials: natural fiber, synthetic fiber sewing thread and mixed sewing thread.
+Sewing machine polyester thread is the thread required for knitted clothing products.
+Sewing thread can be divided into three categories according to raw materials: natural fiber, synthetic fiber sewing thread, and mixed sewing thread.
 Sewing thread uses pure polyester fiber as its raw material.

 Polyester sewing thread